 3. Final Sessions

 After realizing substantial progress, you’ll start reducing the frequency of your sessions.
-Remember that CBT isn’t like traditional therapy, which takes years to work.
-It teaches you to be your own therapist, which only takes a couple of months.
+Remember that CBT isn’t like traditional treatment, which takes years to work.
+It teaches you to be your own psychologist, which only takes a couple of months.

-And since you need to learn to rely on yourself and the skills you’ve learned, you’ll see your therapist less frequently as you finalize your treatment.
-This will allow you to develop confidence in your ability to handle the problems that brought you to therapy in the first place, as well as subsequent challenges.
+And since you need to learn to rely on yourself and the skills you’ve learned, you’ll see your psychologist less frequently as you finalize your treatment.
+This will allow you to develop confidence in your ability to handle the problems that brought you to treatment in the first place, as well as subsequent challenges.

 If you’ve been looking for a personalized CBT session, your search ends at Blair Wellness Group.

-Whether you’re a busy professional with no time for years of therapy or someone willing to invest whatever amount of time it takes to achieve a better mental state, we’ve got what you need.
-Our unique therapy combinations will help you achieve faster long-lasting mental well-being.
+Whether you’re a busy professional with no time for years of treatment or someone willing to invest whatever amount of time it takes to achieve a better mental state, we’ve got what you need.
+Our unique treatment combinations will help you achieve faster long-lasting mental well-being.